Choice - Best Stock Broker in India

 FPO Meaning

-An FPO happens when a company that’s already listed on the stock exchange issues additional shares to the public, thereby increasing the number of shares available for trading in the stock market.
-The primary reason a company announces an FPO is to raise additional funds for capital acquisition, repay debts, expand operations, or fulfil other business requirements.
+An FPO (Follow-On Public Offering) happens when a company that’s already listed on the stocks exchange issue additional shares to the public, thereby increasing the number of shares available for trading in the stock market.
+The primary reason a company announces an FPO is to raise additional funds for capital acquisition, repay debts, expand operations, or fulfill other business requirements.

 Open a FREE Demat Account in 5 Mins.